superfly/docs/flyctl/cmd/flyctl_secrets_set.md

-# _flyctl secrets set_

-Set one or more encrypted secrets for an app

-### About

 Set one or more encrypted secrets for an application.

 Secrets are provided to application at runtime as ENV variables.
-Names are case sensitive and stored as-is, so ensure names are appropriate for the application and vm environment.
+Names are case sensitive and stored as-is, so ensure names are appropriate for the application and VM environment.
 Any value that equals "-" will be assigned from STDIN instead of args.

-### Usage
+## Usage

 ~~~
 flyctl secrets set [flags] NAME=VALUE NAME=VALUE ...
 ~~~